Anas-Ansari-DataScientist/My-Projects/Machine Learning Projects/JOB PROMTION PREDICTION/README.md

 -The dataset contains 54808 records with 14 different features.

-**The datset shows us that males are more likely to get promoted as compared to females.**
+**The dataset shows us that males are more likely to get promoted as compared to females.**

 ![alt text](https://github.com/Anas-coder/My-Projects/blob/master/Machine%20Learning%20Projects/JOB%20PROMTION%20PREDICTION/Annotation%202020-09-14%20234823.jpg
 )

-* The dataset tell us that there are more employee in Sales and marketing as compared to other Departments.
+* The dataset tells us that there is more employee in Sales and marketing as compared to other Departments.

 ![alt text](https://github.com/Anas-coder/My-Projects/blob/master/Machine%20Learning%20Projects/JOB%20PROMTION%20PREDICTION/Picture.jpg
 )

-In this project I have used 3 Machine learning algorithm.
+In this project, I have used 3 Machine learning algorithms.

 --Logistic Regression